cloudnativelabs/kube-router/Documentation/README.md

 https://cloudnativelabs.github.io/post/2017-11-01-kube-high-available-ingress/

 You can enable DSR(Direct Server Return) functionality per service.
-When enabled service endpoint will directly respond to the client by passign the service proxy.
+When enabled service endpoint will directly respond to the client by passing the service proxy.
 When DSR is enabled Kube-router will uses LVS's tunneling mode to achieve this.

 To enable DSR you need to annotate service with `kube-router.io/service.dsr=tunnel` annotation.
 For e.g.